mannixp/PlaneCouetteFlowMHD_OLD/README.md

 # PlaneCouetteFlowMHD
 DNS script, initial condition and instructions required to simulate and reproduce the quasi-Keplarian plane Couette flow dynamo (P. M. Mannix, Y. Ponty, F. Marcotte 2021/2).
 The script is written for execution with the [Dedalus code (Burns et al. 2020)](https://doi.org/10.1103/PhysRevResearch.2.023068), for installation details see [Dedalus](https://dedalus-project.org)

-Having installed Dedalus and activated its conda environment, execute the script by running
+Having installed Dedalus and activated its conda environment, unzip the initial condition and execute the script by running

 `mpiexec -np procs python3 QKEP_PCF_3D_MHD.py`